AIPC (Artificial Intelligence Proteomics Competition) series focuses on leveraging AI to uncover the ‘dark matter’ of MS-based proteomics.

 1. Competition task

-DDA rescoring optimization: Participants will develop AI models to refine peptide-spectrum matching and enhance the ranking of potential peptide sequences using machine learning techniques and existing protein databases.
+Peptide-spectrum matching (PSM) rescoring optimization: Participants will develop AI models to refine PSM and enhance the ranking of potential peptide sequences using machine learning techniques and existing protein databases.

 2. Participants